JanneSalokoski/alinaattori-2/README.md

 ##### Input data

 This file you will probably output from Lyyti, with some modifications.
 Generate a report consisting of organization name, contact-email, request one, two and three.
 Open the report in excel.
 Change the header rows into 'organization', 'email', '1', '2' and '3' respectively.
 Save the file as UTF-8 encoded CSV file `input.csv`.
 This option should be the first .csv-option in Excels file-type selection.

+You can also run `dev/generate_input.py` in order to generate some sample data for testing.

 ##### Email template